Pour voir les autres types de publications sur ce sujet consultez le lien suivant : Welfare state – France.

 Résumé :

 AbstractThe study of welfare state reform has in the last decade been strongly influenced by the ‘new politics’ literature.
 A fundamental assumption of this literature is that the public has fixed attitudes concerning welfare benefits; however, this may be hard to sustain empirically.
 Instead, this article argues that public support differs depending on whether a welfare programme aims at relieving fixed or variable needs.
-By analysing reforms of old-age pension schemes and the introduction of workfare strategies in the United States, France and Denmark, the fruitfulness of this approach is indicated.
+By analysing reforms of old-age pension schemes and the introduction of workfare strategies in the United States, France and Denmark, the fruitfulness of this approach is in

 Styles APA, Harvard, Vancouver, ISO, etc.